The following are the incorporation bylaws for Underground Theater, Inc.

 2. Expulsions of Patrons shall be with cause and will be recommended to the Board.

-7. The Board may, at its discretion, modify or rescind a decision of expulsion of a Patron.
+4. The Board may, through unanimous action, modify or rescind a decision of expulsion of a Patron.

 H. Annual Meetings